 Lucky you!
-All what needs to done, is preparing an open (i.e. nothing), a short and a 50 $\Omega$ resistive load that can connect to the terminals of the sheath current choke.
-If your choke has wire terminals, the 50 $\Omega$ calibration load may be constructed out miniVNA PRO of two high-precision low-inductive $100 \Omega$ resistors.
-Connect the sheath current choke to a long coax cable and connect the arrangement to the VNA.
-Hit the calibration button and you are ready to start trimming the antenna at its definitive height.
+All what needs to done, is preparing an open (i.e. nothing), a short and a 50 Ω resistive load that can connect to the terminals of the sheath current choke.
+If your choke has wire terminals, the 50 Ω calibration load may be constructed out of two high-precision low-inductive 100 Ω resistors.
+Connect

 Beware!
 There are little black boxes on the market, pretending to be VNAs.
-However, many of these little boxes do not offer the possibility to calibrate with a 50 $\Omega$ load, a short and an open.
+However, many of these little boxes do not offer the possibility to calibrate with a $50~\Omega$ load, a short and an open.
 If it does not calibrate, is not a vector network analyser!
 Do not spend any money on this.